 Any condition, ailment or injury or related condition(s) for which you had signs or symptoms, and / or were diagnosed, and / or received medical advice / treatment within 48 months to prior to the first policy issued by the insurer.

 Now, if you were to apply for a health insurance policy on January 1, 2016, and in between Jan 1, 2011 to December 31, 2015, you’ve shown signs or were diagnosed with such a condition, maybe even received medical advice or undergone treatment for it, then your condition will be considered as a pre-existing one.

-Due to the standardized definition that all insurers have to follow, the impact of pre-existing medical conditions on a health insurance policy is somewhat similar.
+Due to the standardized definition that all insurers have to follow, the impact of pre-existing medical conditions on a

 Full disclosure condition

 Every insurer will require a full disclosure of your medical history, regardless of a pre-existing medical condition, however, it is recommended, that you come forthright with any such conditions beforehand.
 Failure to do so will end in a rejected claim.